Frequently Asked Questions (FAQ)

 The purpose of the directory is to provide students and early careerists with a list of available postgraduate administrative fellowships, and to provide a place where sponsoring organizations may promote their fellowships and increase visibility for these programs.

-Below is the explanation of the degrees that are abbreviated in the fellowship listings.
+Below is an explanation of the degree abbreviations in the fellowship listings.

 AA: Associate of Arts